The Significant Gap between the West and Iran to Revive the Iran Nuclear Deal

 • Iran refuses to make direct negotiations with the USA.

-• Iran demands that the USA will be obligated that any next USA president will not withdraw again from the deal.
-USA has no ability to obligate to this demand because any future USA president has the ability to withdraw from any previous agreement that was made by any previous USA president.
+• Iran demands that the USA obligates that any next USA president will not withdraw from the deal again.
+The USA has no ability to obligate to this demand because any future USA president has the ability to withdraw from any previous agreement that was made by any previous USA president.

-• Before about one month, the Iranian parliament was passed a ‘law’ that any nuclear deal that Iran will sign in the future must include certain conditions, which unlikely the West will agree upon them.
+• Before about one month ago, the Iranian parliament passed a ‘law’ that any nuclear deal that Iran will sign in the future must include certain conditions, which the West is unlikely to agree upon them.

-• The new president of Iran, Raisi, opposes the deal in general, so he puts efforts in neutralising the sanctions on Iran by creating alternative incomes to Iran with non-West allies.
+• The new president of Iran, Raisi, opposes the deal in general, so he puts efforts into neutralising the sanctions on Iran by creating alternative incomes for Iran with non-West allies.

-• The religious leader Ayatollah Khamenei declared several times recently that the conditions of the previous deal were not good to Iran, so any new deal must include certain new conditions, such as peaceful reactors, USA obligation to not withdraw in the future and more.
+• The religious leader Ayatollah Khamenei declared several times recently that the conditions of the previous deal were not good for Iran, so any new deal must include certain new conditions, such as peaceful reactors, the USA's obligation to not withdraw in the future and more.

 Dr. Ziva Rozen-Bakher